emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         program.

         Allocation is rarely a simple issue.
-For example, programs usually allocate :term:`activation records <activation
+For example, programs usually allocate :term:`activation records` (:term:`automatic
-        record>` (:term:`automatic variables <automatic storage
-        duration>`, and so on) for functions from a processor :term:`stack` simply by subtracting a number from their stack :term:`pointer`.
-However, in a :term:`virtual memory`
-        system, this may extend the stack onto a previously unused :term:`page`, in which case the operating system memory manager must carry out some quite complex operations in order to supply the program with :term:`backing store` for the stack so that the program can continue.
+        variables <automatic storage duration>`, and so on) for functions from a processor :term:`stack` simply by subtracting a number from their stack :term:`pointer`.
+However, in a :term:`virtual memory` system, this may extend the stack onto a previously unused :term:`page`, in which case the operating system memory manager must carry out some quite complex operations in order to supply the program with :term:`backing store` for the stack so that the program can continue.

         .. historical::